-Path Infinitum explores the complexities and contradictions of keeping wild animals in captivity and raises questions about what it means to participate as a spectator.
-Kept on display in the center of cities, outside of their natural habitats, animals can be seen pacing, circling, and rocking to cope with the stress of living in an unnatural environment.
-Signaling power imbalance and consumption disguised as curiosity, Path Infinitum displays a range of captive animals exhibiting abnormal behaviors, along with moments of awareness of spectators reflected in the glass that divides the species.
-The impulse to connect with or observe wild animals is surely rooted in admiration and fascination, but yields a feast of contradiction.
+Path Infinitum explores the contradictions of keeping wild animals in captivity and raises questions about what it means to participate as a spectator.
+Kept on display in the center of cities, captive animals can be seen pacing, circling, and rocking to cope with the stress of living in an unnatural environment.
+Signaling power imbalance and consumption disguised as curiosity, Path Infinitum displays a range of captive animals exhibiting abnormal behaviors.